-Motek‘s M-Gait is a modular 3D instrumented dual-belt treadmill which can have various upgrades to improved the functionality of your set-up and increase the clinical and research possibilities of your system.
+Motek‘s M-Gait is a modular 3D instrumented dual-belt treadmill which can have various upgrades.
+This improves the functionality of your set-up and increases the clinical and research possibilities of your system.

 The basic set up contains a 3D instrumented treadmill which measures ground reaction forces, centre of pressure and spatio-temporal parameters.
 The left and right treadmill belt speeds can be controlled separately, allowing a split-belt walking protocol and advanced gait research applications which can mimic tripping or slipping, provoked by sudden belt stops or accelerations.
 Treadmill perturbations can be used to study pathology specific responses, allowing for a more functional gait analysis.